MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterBasin.md

 ---
-title: WaterBasin in CloudforSustainabilityWaterDataModel - Common Data Model | Microsoft Docs
+title: WaterBasin in Sustainability water - Common Data Model | Microsoft Docs
 description: Describes the details of the basin from which water is being withdrawn by an entity.
 author: cdm-publisher
 ms.service: common-data-model